techidaily/site-win11-tips/source/_posts/unlocking-a-frozen-xbox-app-in-windows-10.md

  Windows will attempt to repair the app.
 You should see a checkmark next to the Repair button once the process is complete.
 If the problem persists, you can try resetting the app from the same menu. ​​​​​​

- If any Windows apps begin to misbehave in the future, check out[how to repair apps and programs on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) for similar steps.
+ If any Windows apps begin to misbehave in the future, check out [how to repair apps and programs on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) for similar steps.

 ## 7\.
 Update the Xbox App

  If you haven't updated Xbox app in a while, you could encounter problems while using it.
 Plus, using an outdated version of the Xbox app also causes you to miss out on the latest features.
-Hence, it’s always a good idea to enable automatic app updates on Windows or learn[how to update Windows apps](https://www.makeuseof.com/update-apps-windows-11/) manually.
+Hence, it’s always a good idea to enable automatic app updates on Windows or learn [how to update Windows apps](https://www.makeuseof.com/update-apps-windows-11/) manually.
 Alternatively, you can update the Xbox app manually from the Microsoft Store.

  Launch Microsoft Store and use the search bar to locate the**Xbox** app.
 Click the**Update** button to install any pending updates for the Xbox app and then try to use it again.